VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.readme.md

 location.

-If you do change location of the file, be sure to update links to it on our Facebook, Twitter and Globus Galaxy pages.
+If you do change location of the file, be sure to update links to it on our third-party sites such as Facebook, Twitter and Globus Galaxy pages.